sibabrata-acharya/test22/Sprint3Demo/README.md

-# Node JS template application for OAuth2.0 authentication.
+# Node JS template application for OAuth

-## Developer can leverage this template application code, modify according to their business functionality and can push to PaaS platform.
+This is a sample application where the developer can start building the application using the OAuth microservice.
+This application provides a sample user interface, implementation of the login and the data hooks configured in the UI.
+The developer can modify the UI and add the required business functionality and can push and restage the application into target PaaS platform.
+The OAuth microservice expose API end points methods where the developer can login, logout, send and validate the OTP using Twilio or Sendgrid

 ### Template application files